nuclio/nuclio/docs/tasks/configuring-a-platform.md

 - `attributes.interval` - A string holding the interval to which the push occurs such as "10s", "1h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"
 - `attributes.instrumentationKey` - The instrumentation key from Azure
 - `attributes.maxBatchSize` - Max number of records to batch together before sending to Azure (defaults to 1024)
-- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)
+- `attributes.maxBatchInterval` - Time to wait for `maxBatchSize` records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever is gathered will be sent towards Azure (defaults to 3s)

 <a id="webAdmin"></a>
 ### Webadmin (`webAdmin`)